kubrickfr/avsc-wiki/API.md

 # Avro types

+Serializing a `type` back to JSON (e.g. using `JSON.stringify`) will return a valid Avro schema!

 It is also possible to generate types programmatically, using the classes below.
 They are all available in the `avsc.types` namespace.

 ### Class `Type`

 "Abstract" base Avro type class.

-Serializing a `type` back to JSON (e.g. using `JSON.stringify`) will return a valid Avro schema.

 All implementations (see below) have the following property and methods:

 ##### `type.type`